Academic - Director

 Head of Social Sciences Divsion; Nissan Professor of Modern Japanese Studies

-Career Development Fellow in the Sociology of Japan
+Professor in the Sociology of Japanese Society

 I joined the University of Oxford in 2008.
 After completing my BA and MA degrees at the University of Tokyo, I studied at Northwestern University in the US, where I got my PhD in sociology in 1988.
 After going back to Japan, I worked at the National Institute of Multimedia Education from 1988 to 1991, and then moved to the Graduate School of Education, University of Tokyo, where I taught the sociology of education for almost two decades until I came to Oxford.

 I am a cultural and intellectual historian in the Faculty of History and the School of Interdisciplinary Area Studies at Oxford.
 Upon completing Year 10 in secondary school, I had a number of very different professions, including work as a mountain guide in the Fjordlands of New Zealand.
 Later, I helped start-up businesses in the first years of the new Russian Federation, during which time I also helped establish new continuing education programs, incorporating Japanese studies, for adults.
-My various living experiences as a youth, including a long period as a homeless person, led me to

 Academic - Affiliate